nathanaelrorie/Baseball-On-the-Clock/README.md

 in pitcher tempo and performance from the pre-clock and clock eras and will use this to assess how the clock has affected pitchers.

-Baseball Savant tracks pitcher's pace with a metric called tempo.
+Baseball Savant tracks pitchers' pace with a metric called tempo.
 Tempo is measured by the median seconds a pitcher takes between pitches while the bases are empty.
 Using data from Baseball Savant, I compiled pitch clock data and performance metrics from 2015 through 2023, excluding the Covid shortened 2020 season.
 I also calculated the difference in Earned Run Average (ERA), strikeout percentage, and tempo and included those in my dataset.